tonystark20-hy/CSCI596_Option-Pricing/README.md

 ### How the code works:

-We use the formula given in [this](https://www.quantstart.com/articles/Monte-Carlo-Simulations-In-CUDA-Barrier-Option-Pricing/) article by QuantStart to simulate the underlying price and the discretized Euler method version comes down to this:
+We use the Geometric Brownian Motion to simulate the underlying price, and the discretized Euler method version comes down to this:

 $$ S_t = S_{t-1}\ +\  \mu S_{t-1} \Delta t\+ \ \sigma  S_{n-1}\Delta W_t  $$